 Overall 72 patients received parsaclisib monotherapy at various dose levels.
 The most common side effects observed were diarrhea/colitis (36%), nausea (36%), fatigue (31%), and rash (31%).
 In NHL the objective response rates to monotherapy with parsaclisib were significant: 71% in follicular lymphoma, 78% in marginal zone lymphoma, 67% in mantle cell lymphoma, and 30% in diffuse large B-cell lymphoma (DLBCL).

-Parsaclisib has demonstrated antitumor activity in relapsed or refractory B-cell NHL with the potential for improved long-term patient outcomes.
-A second trial has further assessed parsaclisib in patients with relapsed or refractory DLBCL in reported similar response rates and the trial is ongoing in a combination study Clinical trial information: NCT02998476.
+Parsaclisib has demonstrated antitumor activity in relapsed or refractory B-cell NHL's with the potential for improved long-term patient outcomes.
+The Citadel trials are ongoing and an additional trial which has further assessed parsaclisib in patients with relapsed or refractory DLBCL has reported similar response rates and the trial is ongoing in a combination study Clinical trial information: NCT02998476.